 - Make it a contest with a friend to see who can lose weight or maintain weight on Halloween

 - Don’t skip your scheduled meals-keeping your schedule will help you in maintaining your goals

 - Halloween isn’t the time to indulge you have a goal

 - Prep, Prep, and Prep having your meals planed and ready are helpful in preventing you from eating off plan.

-One of the important things to remember is if you have that one piece of candy or treat is to forgive yourself and restart right after it.
+One of the important things to remember is the following.
+If you have that one piece of candy or treat forgive yourself and restart right after it.
 There is nothing that isn’t fixable.
 Our patients will also keep Rescue Tabs available just in case they have something that’s not on the plan.